 It’s not as though it should come as any kind of surprise.
-One of the results of successful public health interventions is increased life expectancy resulting in an older society.
+An ageing population is one of the results of successful public health interventions.
+And with this increasing older society come many challenges.

 Everything we planned and implemented in the past – hygiene, potable water, sewerage, controlling waste, improving nutrition, and scientific and medical breakthroughs – have all had significant flow-on effects that mean we’re living longer and growing older.

 Like climate change, we’ve known the "silver tsunami" has been coming for a long time now and, like climate change, we've largely ignored it to the point where we now find ourselves ill-prepared to handle it.